MathieuLussier/Patap/README.md

 # Patap

-Patapis a game base on the browser.
+Patap is a game base on the browser.

 ## Installation